-Together with Reading Specialists and Teachers, students were selected who would most benefit from the program (i.e., those students reading below grade level, students with low self-esteem, students with learning disabilities, etc).
+Together with Reading Specialists and Teachers, students are selected who would most benefit from the program (i.e., those students reading below grade level, students with low self-esteem, students with learning disabilities, etc).
 Each student/child spends about 15-20 minutes with the dog — a few minutes getting acquainted and comfortable and then time reading.
 The same students participate each week so that a more trusted, secure relationship between the student and the dog evolves.
 The student/child and the dog sit together on the floor, usually with some physical connection between dog and child.
 Experience has shown that the student’s/child’s self-confidence and self-esteem flourish because the dogs are non-judgmental and provide a level of relaxation to the learning environment.

 One key to the success of the paws4reading / R.E.A.D.® experience is a shift away from the student viewing him/her self as the target of yet another remedial program, and toward them seeing themselves as tutors and helpers for the dog.
 In essence, the student/child becomes the “teacher” and as is known, when one teaches, one learns.